 List of problems for the Golden Award:

-- Give an infinite series of dimensions: d1, d2, d3,… for which explicit constructions of Symmetric Informationally Complete generalized quantum measurements are found.
+- Give an infinite series of dimensions: d1, d2, d3,… for which explicit constructions of Symmetric Informationally Complete generalized quantum measurements are found or show that the list of dimensions for which solutions exist is finite

 - Find four Mutually Unbiased Bases in dimension d=6 or prove that there are no 7 MUBs in this dimension.